maple-labs/erc20/README.md

 # ERC-20

-## Disclaimer
-This code has NOT been externally audited and is actively being developed.
-Please do not use in production.
+**DISCLAIMER: This code has NOT been externally audited and is actively being developed.
+Please do not use in production.**

 Basic ERC-20 contract designed to be inherited and extended.
 Leveraging native overflow checks in solc 0.8 to simplify ERC-20 implementation.
 It should be noted that this ERC-20 implementation does not include some functionality that is commonly used in other tokens, such as:
 - `address(0)` checks on `_transfer`